Improved Dark Photon Sensitivity from the Dark SRF Experiment

+In \figref{DarkSRF}, we also show existing constraints on non-DM dark photons from: the CROWS cavity-based LSW experiment~\cite{Betz_2013}, tests of Coulomb's law~\cite{Williams:1971ms,Abel_2008}, and CMB spectral distortions~\cite{McDermott_2020} (see also \citeR[s]{Arsenadze_2025,chluba2024}).
 This improved Dark SRF pathfinder-run result is the world-leading constraint on non-DM dark photons over a wide range of masses below $6\,\rm \mu eV$.
-In future runs, Dark SRF will mitigate the drifting of the receiver cavity frequency (see \secref{summary}), so that a longer integration time can be used, and a higher sensitivity can be achieved.
+In future runs, Dark SRF will mitigate the drifting of the receiver cavity frequency, so that a longer integration time can be used, and a higher sensitivity can be achieved.
 This improved jittering treatment will enable Dark SRF to fully utilize the potential of high-$Q$ devices for new-physics searches.